 With a rich history extending back as far as 1843, Rainy Day Trust has helped many people along the way.

 Originally set up as a pension fund for distressed members of the trade and their widows we’ve come a long way since.
-Find out what happened in between to lead us to the modern day Rainy Day Trust.

 A group of concerned individuals in the ironmongery and hardware trade meet in London and agree to set up a fund to provide pensions for distressed members of the trade and their widows.
 The Iron, Hardware and Metal Trades Pension Society is born.